chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

 - Seems that PureScript by Example was not well-known by those outside the PS community?
 [Why_is_Elm_More_Popular_Than_PureScript]
 - OO programmers likely need a bottom-up approach to teaching FP rather than the top-down approach many use [Why_is_Elm_More_Popular_Than_PureScript]
 - One person believes that static FP concepts and their documentation should not require knowing other concepts as prerequisite to understanding and useage.
 [Why_is_Elm_More_Popular_Than_PureScript]
+- One person believes that hiearchical classes are not a great idea because it assumes people know everything in the hierachy.
+Java's class hierarchy is "evidence" that this is true.
+[Why_is_Elm_More_Popular_Than_PureScript]

 ### No Category